Nexirift/nova/README.md

     -   If you would like to know why we don't suggest it, read the comments [here](https://github.com/redis/redis/pull/13157).
 -   [Authentik](https://goauthentik.io)
+    -   _support for more authentication providers is in the works!_

 _psst: see our Authentik stuff [here](https://github.com/Nexirift/authentik)._